Medical Billing & Coding Schools

 • At least two years of professional coding experience

-• College coursework in anatomy and physiology, pathophysiology, pharmacology, medical terminology, and reimbursement methodology, among others; plus one-year coding experience directly applying codes
+• College coursework in anatomy and physiology, pathophysiology, pharmacology, medical terminology, and reimbursement methodology, among others; plus one year of coding experience directly applying codes

 Farheen Gani